-You are encouraged to review the Academic Calendar in this catalog or on the home page of the CUGN Web site for important information and deadlines.
+You are encouraged to review the Academic Calendar in this catalog or on the home page of the CUGN website for important information and deadlines.

-If you have any questions regarding a service provided by the Registrar's Office, please email us at CUGNregistrar@rbc.org.
+If you have any questions regarding a service provided by the Registrar's Office, please email us at registrar@cugn.org.